-Right of inspection, right to rectification, right to be forgotten, right to restriction
+Right of access, right to rectification, right to be forgotten, right to restriction

 - You have the right to demand an overview of the data relating to you that we use.

-- If your personal data is incorrect, you can ask us to rectify your personal data.
+- If your personal data is incorrect, you can ask us to change your personal data.

 - You can ask us to erase your personal data at any time.
-We are not always able to do this, however, and we do not always have to agree to this, for example if we are required by law to keep your personal data for a longer period of time.
+We are not always able to do this, however, and we do not always have to comply with your request, for example if we are required by law to keep your personal data for a longer period of time.

 - You can also ask us to temporarily restrict our use of your personal data.

-- You think your personal data is incorrect;
+- You believe that your personal data is incorrect.

-- We want to destroy your personal data but you still need it (for instance after the storage period has ended).
+- We no longer require your personal data but you still need your personal data (for example following the storage period).